Wednesday, December 24, 2014

 December 1964

 However, as a pre-teen, I assented to going to church and Sunday School with Mama to keep the peace.
 I could even be cajoled into spending a week at Vacation Bible School in the summer.
 Actually, the truth was that I liked Kingswood United Methodist Church.
 Not only was it the center of our southern suburban social life in them days, a young woman of my acquaintance, Miss Jitter Jones, also went to Kingswood.
-As 6th grade came in, I suddenly and strangely found I wanted to spend mucho time in her company.
+As 6th grade came in, I suddenly and strangely found I wanted to spend much time in her company.

 The BLOOD MOON of January 2000...